Door Pressure Gauge

 Door Pressure Gauge - Check out our extensive inventory below.

-We carry two types of Door Pressure Gauge that show the amount of force (pounds or kg) required to open doors so you can determine if the door meets A.D.A. regulations.
+We carry two types of Door Pressure Gauge that show the amount of force (pounds or kg) required to open doors so you can determine if the door meets ADA regulations.
 An absolutely vital tool if working on doors in facilities requiring full access to disabled persons.
 It can also be used to determine the amount of force required to open or close elevator doors.
-Range is from 0 to 35 lbs.
+The entire Range is from 0 to 35 lbs.
 (0 to 15.9 kg).

 What if my business is tax exempt?

-You may also use a simple mechanical or digital fish scale.
+You may also use a simple mechanical plunger scale or digital fish scale.
 These options may be less accurate since you have to read the scale while opening the door.
 To use a fish scale, attach a string to the scale and the door opening hardware.
-Measure the maximum force required to pull the door open.

 This does not apply to the initial force needed to overcome the weight of a motionless door.
 Open the door gradually; do not “jerk” it open.
 Opening force for exterior doors is not specified in the ADA Standards, but exterior doors that need to be accessible should have the minimum force possible.
 The typical maximum opening force for exterior doors ranges from 8.5 to 10 lbs.